itom-project/itom/docs/userDoc/source/05_plots/imagePlots.rst

 "Itom2dQwtPlot" is designed for visualizing metrical data, false color or topography measurements.
 It supports the axis-scaling / axis offset of **dataObjects**, offers axis-tags and meta-data handling.
 All data types are accepted except the plotting of real color objects (rgba).
-To plot complex objects, it is possible to choose between the following modes: "absolut", "phase", "real" and "imaginary".
+To plot complex objects, it is possible to choose between the following modes: "absolute", "phase", "real" and "imaginary".
 The data is plotted mathematically correct.
 This means the value at [0,0] is in the lower left position.
 This can be changed by the property *yAxisFlipped*.

 The plot supports geometric element and marker interaction via **drawAndPickElements(...)** and **call("userInteractionStart",...)**.